matthewglasenapp/hla_resolve/README.md

 </tr>
 </table>

 The command will print the final HLA allele calls to STDOUT, along with important logging information, including coverage depth metrics and the paths of intermediate files (e.g., BAM, VCF).

-### Example Output

 Genes that could not be reconstructed are shown as `not_typed`.

 <details>
 <summary><b>Full command-line options</b></summary>